Coca-Cola, Tesla and eBay Fight Trump’s Tariffs on Brazil

 Why is the United States investigating Brazil?

-The Section 301 investigation targets six Brazilian policy areas the trade office calls unreasonable: digital trade and electronic payments including the Pix system, preferential tariffs, anti-corruption enforcement, intellectual property protection, ethanol market access and illegal deforestation.
+The Section 301 investigation targets six Brazilian policy areas the trade office calls unreasonable.
+They are digital trade and electronic payments including the Pix system, preferential tariffs, anti-corruption enforcement, intellectual property protection, ethanol market access and illegal deforestation.
 It was launched in July of last year at the president’s direction.

 Which Brazilian exports are most exposed?

-Several of Brazil’s largest exports, including aircraft, coffee, beef and petroleum products, sit in exemption annexes or fall under separate tariff rules, which limits their direct exposure.
-Domestic-facing sectors and smaller manufacturers without carve-outs stand to feel the sharpest effect if the duty takes effect.
+Several of Brazil’s largest exports, including aircraft, coffee, beef and petroleum products, sit in exemption annexes or fall under separate tariff rules.
+That limits their direct exposure, while domestic-facing sectors and smaller manufacturers without carve-outs stand to feel the sharpest effect if the duty takes effect.

 Connected Coverage